-The Health Promotion and Policy emphasis combines a thorough knowledge of behavior change theory and program planning and evaluation with valuable knowledge of how policy decisions are influenced and made.
-Particularly attractive to students with undergraduate degrees in psychology, social work, political science, communications and other related fields.
+The Health Promotion and Policy (HPP) emphasis combines a thorough knowledge of behavior change theory and program planning and evaluation with valuable knowledge of how policy decisions are influenced and made.
+This emphasis is particularly attractive to students with undergraduate degrees in psychology, social work, political science, communications and other related fields.

 Message from our emphasis area director, Dr. Brian Houston.

-Students in the Veterinary Public Health emphasis area receive training in zoonotic disease prevention, food safety and other emerging issues in animal and human health.
-An ideal complement for an undergraduate degree in animal science, biology or related fields.
-This program is offered in person only.
+Students in the Veterinary Public Health (VPH) emphasis area receive training in zoonotic disease prevention, food safety and other emerging issues in animal and human health.
+This is an ideal complement for an undergraduate degree in animal science, biology or related fields.
+This program is offered online only.

 Want to know more about Veterinary Public Health emphasis?
 Check out these videos.

 - Veterinary Medicine and Public Health faculty member, Dr. Tim Evans and MPH alumna & adjunct faculty